Yaila

 Russia's first still wine from Pinot Meunier.
 First orange wines from Kokur.
 First bourbon barrel aging.
 Vitaliy Marinchuk personally signs every label from his Sevastopol winery where wild yeast fermentation and minimal intervention define a 10-year track record of pioneering natural winemaking that built a cult following.

-Uniqueedge Russia's first Pinot Meunier still, first Kokur orange, first bourbon barrels
+Transformationcatalyst Russia's first still Pinot Meunier (2017) + first orange Kokur (2018) + first bourbon barrels creates differentiation

 Vitaliy Marinchuk transitioned from wine trade to winemaking in 2012, launching an author project with personal oversight “from grape to bottle.”
 But Yaila didn’t follow established paths—it created new ones.
 First in Russia to produce still wine from Pinot Meunier (2017).